Pottery Barn: Early history

+The Pottery Barn was co-founded in 1949 by Paul Secon and his brother Morris after Morris's wife purchased some Glidden Pottery pieces at a yard sale in their native Rochester, New York.
+Morris thought there would be a strong market for the pottery and contacted its founder, Glidden Parker, who told Secon that he had three barns full of second-run pieces in Alfred, New York.
+Secon agreed to buy 2,500 pieces of stoneware for $2,500 and the brothers drove the inventory to their small rented storefront in Chelsea, Manhattan, which they named the Pottery Barn after Glidden's sheds.
+After their store was mentioned in a 1952 The New Yorker article the business experienced a rush.

-The Pottery Barn was co-founded in 1949 by Paul Secon and his brother Morris in Chelsea, Manhattan.
-Paul discovered three barns full of pottery from the factory of Glidden Parker in Alfred, New York, who had stored extras and seconds up the road from the business, hence the inspiration of the chain's name.
-Paul sold his share in 1966 and Morris sold his to a pair of outside partners - R. Hoyt Chapin and Walton Brush in 1968.
+Paul sold his share in 1966 and Morris sold his to R. Hoyt Chapin and Walton Brush in 1968.
 Chapin and Brush expanded the business to include five stores in NYC, one in Stamford, Ct. one in Hartford Ct. and several franchise stores in New Jersey, Pennsylvania and California before selling to The Gap in 1984.

 The company was acquired by Williams-Sonoma, Inc. in 1986.
 Growth continued until the Great Recession.
 Its mail-order catalog was first published in 1987.
 In 1999, the company introduced Pottery Barn Kids as a premium children's home furnishing and accessories brand.
 By 2000, the company had launched an e-commerce site for quick ordering process.

 Pottery Barn Teen, the first home retailer to focus on teenagers, was launched in 2003.
 The first Pottery Barn Teen store opened in Georgia in 2009, as well as in New York City and Chicago.
 The store has a sub-brand Pottery Barn Dorm for young people starting college life.